mgeorge67701/crossplane-nutanix/README.md

   clusterName: "aza-ntnx-01"  # Specify the cluster name to fetch details dynamically
   datacenter: "dc-alpha" # Specify the datacenter for Prism Central endpoint selection
   imageName: "ubuntu-22.04-cloud" # Can be a full or partial image name (e.g., "rhel8", "win2022").
 The provider will dynamically resolve the image UUID from Nutanix Prism Central, selecting the latest matching image if a partial name is provided.
-  subnetName: "my-network-subnet" # The provider will dynamically resolve the subnet UUID from Nutanix Prism Central.
+  network: "network-details" # The provider will fetch network details from the ConfigMap named 'network-details'.
   lob: "CLOUD" # Must be one of the allowedLobs in ProviderConfig if mandatory
   providerConfigRef:
     name: all-features-config